 But as the aeons pass, and the moon gets ever farther from us, its apparent size in our sky will continue to grow smaller.
 Eventually, people on Earth won’t see total eclipses.
 All the solar eclipses will be annular, with the moon not quite big enough to cover the sun completely.

 Bottom line: The sun’s diameter is about 400 times larger than that of the moon – and the sun is also about 400 times farther from Earth.
 So the sun and moon appear nearly the same size as seen from Earth.
-And that’s why we sometimes see total or annualar eclipses of the sun – like the one coming up on May 20, 2012.
 What are the odds?